apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md

 This import method can still guarantee the atomicity of a batch of import tasks, either all data imports are successful or all fail.

 1. MySQL Load starts with the syntax `LOAD DATA`, without specifying `LABEL`
 2. Specify  `LOCAL` to read client side files.
-Not specified to read FE server side local files
+Not specified to read FE server side local files.
+Server side load was disabled by default.
+It can be enabled by setting a secure path in FE configuration `mysql_load_server_secure_path`
 3. The local fill path will be filled after `INFILE`, which can be a relative path or an absolute path.
 Currently only a single file is supported, and multiple files are not supported
 4. The table name after `INTO TABLE` can specify the database name, as shown in the case.
 It can also be omitted, and the database where the current user is located will be used.
 5. `PARTITION` syntax supports specified partition to import